Dark Legion Resurgence- REALLY Getting Started- Part 5

 Pre-stripped mass of Siege of the Citadel plastics.

-Then, Spike 4, the plastics from Siege of the Citadel.
-This seemed like it would be the hardest "spike" to tackle but it is, so far, going along rather well.
-This is the main focus of this update to the overall project.
+Spike 4 is the plastic figures from Siege of the Citadel.
+Originally this seemed like it would be the hardest spike to tackle, but so far it's going along rather well.
+This is the main focus of THIS update to the overall project.

 Stripped plastics with a couple of metal fancy boys that got tossed in with them.

-They were originally "painted" leaving the green plastic skin for the Legionnaires, it seemed like a good idea at the time.
+When they were originally "painted" in the 1990s, I left the green plastic skin for the Legionnaires, it seemed like a good idea at the time.
 Also, they were painted up into squads with uniform colors.
-This is something that would eventually become antithetical to my painting of undead (check out the mummy warband retrospective over at the sister blog for an example of how I approach panting undead miniatures since these Legionnaires).
+This is something that would eventually become antithetical to my painting of undead (check out the mummy warband retrospective over at the sister blog for an example of how I usually approach panting undead miniatures since these Legionnaires).

-One of the reasons I didn't like the Centurion plastics was the barrels on their pistols.
-They were odd little rhomboid shapes that didn't come close to the artwork (see the Metropolitan Prophet mini above for what the barrel should look).
+There are some plastic leader figures, a couple savage Necromutants and a Centurion.
+One of the reasons I didn't like the Centurion plastics was the barrel on his pistol.
+They were odd little rhomboid shapes that didn't come close to the artwork (see the Metropolitan Prophet mini above for what a Dark Legion pistol barrel should look like).
 This is the only one of the plastics that got any kind of conversion work.
-I got a bit of rounded sprue from a model kit and drilled a hole to both pin and show there's a place for giant bullets to come out of.
+I used a bit of rounded sprue from a model kit and drilled a hole to both pin and show there's a place for giant bullets to come out.

 Now THAT is a proper barrel.